FriedScholvinck/RoomMate/PROCESS.md

     * easier to insert data in database
     * easier to use Firebase user id (also safer)
     * at first it seemed difficult to download Firebase data into the app and properly into usable structs, but once I knew how, it seemed more convenient than the flask server
-* copied old files to computer and changed files on github repository to
+* copied old files to computer and changed files on GitHub repository to

 * added global getData() functions to load all data from firebase into app
     * within app only change data online and then call getData() again

+## day 9
+* added functionality to drinks section
+     * drinks behind (visible under segment control at lubrication overview)
+* landscape design